Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Library Methods/extra articles/methods/lua/String Methods.md

 Works exactly the same as the `string.match()` method; tries to find multiple matching pattern from the string content.
 This method should be recommended to be used in generic for loops, as shown below.

 - `str` - The string content to find multiple matched pattern.
-- `pattern` - The specfic pattern to find the match.
+- `pattern` - The specific pattern to find the match.

 Example:
 > Here we have a custom function that converts a dictionary syntax within a string to get the value.
-The `string.gmatch()` method looks for any multiple occuring patterns with the string content, if found.
+The `string.gmatch()` method looks for any multiple occurring patterns with the string content, if found.
 The found patterns will be insert to the `result` table variable, for every pattern found.
 Once done the `result` table variable will be returned from the custom function.

 ```lua
 local function dictionarySplit(str)